-For this installment of “Artist Eats,” we asked DMOTE to share his favorite place to eat.
-DMOTE is a New York-based artist from Sydney, who led the Australian graffiti scene in the early 1990s.
+For this installment of “Artist Eats,” we asked Numskull to share his favorite place to eat.
+Numskull is an artist based in Sydney, Australia, who works in a variety of mediums, producing paintings, sculptures, illustrations and large-scale outdoor murals.
 Continue reading for his answer.

 Every week Chris Black uses his superior internet reading abilities to provide you with a list of links to things you’re bound to find interesting

 Love People, Not Pleasure